Wild Night

-"Wild Night" is a song written by Northern Irish singer-songwriter Van Morrison and is the opening track on his fifth studio album Tupelo Honey.
-It was released as a single in 1971 and reached number 28 on the Billboard Hot 100 chart.
-In 2022, the song peaked at #1 on the radio airplay chart in Canada.
+"Wild Night" is a song written by Northern Irish singer-songwriter Van Morrison and is the opening track on his fifth studio album, Tupelo Honey (1971).
+It was released as a single in September 1971 by Warner Bros. and reached number 28 on the US Billboard Hot 100.
+In 2022, the song peaked at number one on the radio airplay chart in Canada.

 Morrison has continued to perform it in concerts throughout his career and it has been recorded by many artists and bands.
 A new version recorded by John Mellencamp and Meshell Ndegeocello in 1994 peaked at number three on the Billboard Hot 100 in the summer of that year and reached number one in Canada for three weeks.

 Recording and composition

 "Wild Night" was first recorded during a session with Lewis Merenstein as producer at Warners Publishing Studio in New York City in autumn 1968.
-The version released on Tupelo Honey was recorded in spring 1971 at Wally Heider Studios in San Francisco with Ted Templeman as producer.
+The version released on Tupelo Honey was recorded in early 1971 at Wally Heider Studios in San Francisco with Ted Templeman as producer.